 - Residual benefits available—Continue receiving a portion of your total disability benefit after you return to work.

-- Portable coverage—Unlike employer-sponsored plans, this group coverage can stay with you even if you change jobs.
+- Portable coverage—Unlike employer-sponsored insurance, this group coverage can stay with you even if you change jobs.

 - Additional coverage for DSO/OSO members—This coverage provides DSO/OSOS members with additional coverage of your choosing.
 Because the coverage is issued in your name, many potential conflicts of interest may be eliminated.

-Help ensure your financial plan is complete.
+Help ensure your financial security is complete.
 Click here for more information about Group Disability Income Insurance from the AAO-Endorsed Insurance Program, including features, costs, eligibility, renewability, and exclusions.

 3 “FastStats – Disability and Risk Factors.”
 Centers for Disease Control and Prevention, 12 May 2016.